Skip to content

 Prerequisites

-1. Configure MCP runtime servers via VR_MCP_CONFIG_PATH.
+1. Configure MCP runtime servers via --mcp-config (or --responses-mcp-config in integrated mode).

 2. Ensure the target server_label is available (GET /v1/mcp/servers).